Small Business Resources

 The Maine Small Business Advocate serves as an independent voice for Maine small businesses within the state’s regulatory system, ensuring it functions fairly and effectively.
 The Advocate works directly with small businesses of 50 employees or fewer that have specific grievances with one or more regulatory agency’s enforcement actions.
 The Advocate’s top priority is to represent small businesses that face the challenging task of understanding and complying with Maine’s extensive and often complex regulatory requirements.
 As an appointee of Maine’s Secretary of State, the Advocate serves as an independent, accountable and appropriate check on the state’s efforts to regulate Maine businesses.
 This position is the first of its kind in the state and the nation, demonstrating our state’s commitment to ensuring that our small businesses take root and prosper.

 The Maine Department of Economic and Community Development, through its Business Answers program, connects new and existing businesses with the various state departments and agencies responsible for specific licenses, permits, rules and regulations.
 While Business Answers does not advise on legal or financial matters, contacting the program staff is a good first step when faced with the question, “where do I start?”
 Business Answers can be reached by calling 1-800-872-3838 or visiting www.maine.gov/businessanswers.
+The Office of Business Development at DECD works individually with small businesses and entrepreneurs to ensure they have access to the resources they need.

 When you're running a business, you don't need to be a tax expert, too.
 But you do need some tax basics.
 IRS Small Business Advantage gives you the information you need to stay tax compliant so your business can thrive.
 The IRS’s Small Business and Self-Employed Tax Center is a great resource to help your business grow.